Terry Jones (i-D): Personal life

 Terry Jones was born in 1945, Northampton.
 Moved with his mother and his sister Mavis Elizabeth (born 1946) to the countryside in the West Country.
 His father, an RAF soldier, left the family before Mavis Elizabeth was born.
 In 1962 Terry attended Art School in Bristol.

 In 1968 Terry Jones married Tricia.
 They have two children, Kayt Jones and Matthew Jones, who both are working as photographers.
-The Jones reside in London and Wales.
+The Jones' reside in Wales and Somerset.